sebpar01/AmericanFootballAnalysis/README.md

 PyQt6 dashboard to assign labels to a running video.
 An existing dashboard was adapted for this purpose.
 Assigned labels are saved (timestamps in seconds) in a YAML file.

 ## Frame Labeling (frame_labeling.py)

-Code to convert the timestamp in a YAML file from seconds to frames.
+Code to convert the previously conducted labeling of an entire video to individual frames.
+The existing YAML file is converted from seconds to frames by calculating the fps.
+Then, a separate folder is created for each label, in which the corresponding frames are stored.

 # Dataset